aws-samples/aws-get-started-workshop/content/04-test-prod/03-set-up-test-prod-guardrails.md

 {{% /notice %}}

 {{% notice tip %}}
-The default configuration of AWS Organizations supports using SCPs to explicitly deny or blacklist services and/or regions.
+The default configuration of AWS Organizations supports using SCPs to explicitly deny services and/or regions.
 Please review [Strategies for using SCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_strategies.html) for more details
 {{% /notice %}}

 ### Example: Restriction on AWS Region Usage